 Method 5 – Update Your Graphics Card Drivers

-Another common reason you may be experiencing memory management BSOD error is when your graphic card driver is outdated.
-Since your graphics card also has a memory, it can sometimes cause issues with your memory management.
-If you are not using the latest version, make sure to download and install the newest one.
+Another common reason you may be experiencing memory management BSOD errors is when your graphic card driver is outdated.
+Since your graphics card also has memory, it can sometimes cause issues with your memory management if you are not using the latest version; download and install the newest one.

-The drivers that you need depend on what kind of graphics card you are using.
+The drivers you need depend on what kind of graphics card you use.
 Windows 10 can tell you what you currently have in your system.
 Visit the website of your graphics card manufacturer and download the latest versions.

 If you have the latest drivers, you can try uninstalling and reinstalling.
 Sometimes, you may have been using a broken or corrupt driver that goes undetected.

 To manually update your display drivers, follow these steps:

 - Press the “Windows” and “R” keys to bring up the run line command.
 Type in “devmgmt.msc” and press “enter” to bring up the Device Manager.

 - In the Device Manager, click “Display Adapters” and right-click on your graphics card.
 Select “Update Driver,” click “Search Automatically for Drivers,” and wait for the download to complete and run the installation.